 Students absent for more than five days in a quarter may be required to provide a doctor's note to excuse any additional absences which allows for work to be made up.
-Students with eight absences in one quarter may be marked one letter grade down per subject or risk failure for that quarter.
+Students with ten absences in one quarter may be marked one letter grade down per subject or risk failure for that quarter.

-♦ Re-admit Slip K-8th Grade
+◆ Re-admittance

-Upon returning from an absence, students must sign-in with the attendance coordinator and obtain a re-admittance slip to return to class.
-This slip will inform teachers if the absence is excused or unexcused.
-If the school is not called with a valid reason on the day of your child's absence and/or a note is not received upon student's return to school, the absence will be considered unexcused.
-Schoolwork missed for unexcused absences cannot be made up and grades associated with such missed assignments will be recorded as zero.
+The school office generates a daily list of students who were absent the previous day.
+This list will inform teachers if students have a health clearance for re-admittance and whether the absence is excused or unexcused.
+If the school is not informed with a valid reason by the end of the school day on the day of your child's absence, your child will not be cleared for attendance and the absence will be considered unexcused.
+Assignments for unexcused absences for students in K-12th cannot be made up and missed assignments will be recorded as zero.
+If absences for preschool students (PreK/JrK) are excessive and/or unexcused, parents will be asked to complete and teach any missed or catch-up work at home.

-◆ Re-admit Slip Preschool (PreK & Jr.K)

-Re-admit slip is not needed.
-If absences are excessive and/or unexcused, parents will be asked to complete and teach any missed/catch-up work at home.